 Formate, which is the waste product of formaldehyde, which is a metabolite of aspartame, is suspected of inducing poly chemical hypersensitivity (PCS) in some individuals.
 If your body develops acute sensitivity to multiple chemicals, you may be unable to tolerate relatively low exposure to aspartame, other artificial sweeteners, preservatives, perfumes and other substances, many of which are unavoidable as you go about your daily life.

-Whether or not you notice an immediate difference in your health after you stop ingesting these toxins, my advice is to remain artificial sweetener-free except for the sweeteners listed in my last blog post Safe Artificial Sweeteners.
+Whether or not you notice an immediate difference in your health after you stop ingesting these toxins, my advice is to remain artificial sweetener-free except for the sweeteners listed in my article Safe Artificial Sweeteners.

 Even the deadly artificial sweeteners are less carcinogenic than sucrose (table sugar).
 But why use artificial sweeteners whose safety is clearly not demonstrated?
 If you must use artificial sweeteners, at least use safe alternatives like Stevia, Xylitol and Lakanto.